-Making do and don’t plural is always a dilemma.
+How do you make do and don’t plural?
+It’s always a dilemma.

 Many verbs can be used as nouns quite easily.
 But the verb do is a tough one.
 As a singular noun, it’s fine.